“Emptiness through Worldly Productivity” by Dana Redrick

 Early in my stay-at-home-motherhood journey, my husband would be the lucky one who heard the long list of tasks I had accomplished each day.
 If I could rattle off a multitude of mundane chores I completed, then I validated myself.
 If a family member called, I would naturally talk about my busy-ness with the children to prove I was still a capable woman.
 This has put me in a bit of a predicament now that my kids are getting older and needing me in different ways.
 My preoccupation with their needs is dwindling as they become more independent.
 If they are my job, my worldly productivity, then who am I now?

 Over the last several years, I have grown to realize my vantage point of worldly productivity and earthly opinions is off-center and needs to be adjusted.
-Those early years of wanting to shine for people created much emptiness in me Through a long and difficult journey of introspection that I continue to face daily, I now realize how distorted my viewpoints had been.
+Those early years of wanting to shine for people created much emptiness in me.
+Through a long and difficult journey of introspection that I continue to face daily, I now realize how distorted my viewpoints had been.
 I am child of God.
 That is why I have purpose.
 That is why I have worth.
 That is why I have value.
 Not because I can exceed projections or surpass goals or be given an accolade that boasts of some success, but because I am a child of God and He calls me His.
 And what does He desire from me?
 Two things: to love Him and to love other people.

 If you were to ask me what my projections for the next year are, I would not be able to give numbers or statistics or percentage increases that have any earthly value.
 But, with complete confidence, I will say….